Ho1Ai/wcalc/readme.md

 # wcalc

 wcalc (WaxusBS calc) is a simple calculator for WaxusBS.
-It takes 2 numbers and command (+, -, * or /).
+It takes 2 numbers and a command (+, -, * or /).

 # Languages